coughingmouse/Korean-Romanization/README.md

 ⟨g⟩ was in use for ⟨ㆁ⟩ to meet design requirement.
 It needs be used exclusively for the character to avoid use of apostrophe.

-* Why ⟨ng⟩, not ⟨ŋ⟩?
+* Why ⟨g⟩ and ⟨ng⟩, not ⟨ŋ⟩?

-You can't type that with Qwerty.
+It's not a commonly used letter, so it's hard to type that letter.
+Also, you can't type that with Qwerty.
 This is important for more people than you might imagine.

 * Why allow both ⟨ng⟩ and ⟨g⟩?

 Although using ⟨ng⟩ does not meet design requirement, it does fit well, and people like it that way.
 But if this system were to be used for long, it's likely that providing the option to use ⟨g⟩ instead of ⟨ng⟩ will come in handy.

-* Why ⟨e⟩ for ⟨ㅡ⟩?

-What initially made try it out was that the articulation of ⟨ㅡ⟩ is weak, like how ⟨e⟩s tend to be in popular languages.
-It also better explains how ⟨ㅢ⟩ came to be pronounced as /e/ at times.

-* ⟨u⟩ for ⟨ㅓ⟩?
-Really?

-What else, when ⟨o⟩ had to be used for ⟨ㅗ⟩, and ⟨a⟩ for ⟨ㅏ⟩?
-Thankfully there's a major language which pronounces ⟨u⟩ similarly.
-As mentioned on the question above, Using only ASCII compliant letters for Korean script means using at least one unusual choice in coordinating for vowels.
-This is the one.
-There's a [version that you may like](https://github.com/coughingmouse/MKSR/blob/main/diacriticsv.md) if you are fine with using diacritics.

-* ⟨v⟩ for ⟨ㅜ⟩?

-The other option was ⟨oy⟩/⟨oe⟩ and my friend didn't like it, so I got ⟨v⟩ from are-a.
-Yes, this does not look cool, and this is why I'm not promoting this system.
-The system itself has interesting features regardless, so I'll keep it online.

 * Why are Old Korean letters here?/Why are some Latin letters unused for Modern Korean?